The friends you must pick, the friends you gotta lose…”

 -“Over My Shoulder” by John Coster

 Somebody bashed into my car in a parking lot.
 They left a sizeable wound on my poor Honda Element’s front fender and cowardly drove away.
 No one saw it happen, and if they did, they weren’t telling.
-Pissed me off royally.
-I have a mile-high deductible on my insurance policy and even though this heavy-metal parking lot boinking wasn’t my fault, my insurance rates would go up.
+I had a mile-high deductible on my insurance policy and even though this heavy-metal parking lot boinking wasn’t my fault, my insurance rates would go up.
 So, to fix or not to fix?
-Like most of us, these times leave me a bit short of cash, so I really struggled with this question for a few weeks before I decided to keep true to one of my operating principles wisely taught to me by my father: “Good tools are good friends.
+Like most of us, these times left me a bit short of cash, so I really struggled with this question for a few weeks before I decided to keep true to one of my operating principles, wisely taught to me by my father: “Good tools are good friends.
 Get the best you can and take care of them.”
-My boxy “Elephant” is a good tool.
-It holds all my guitars and music gear; it tows my little sailboat; it gets good mileage and is pretty comfortable on the long haul; it does what I need it to and has never let me down.
-I guess that qualifies it as a pretty good friend.
+My boxy Honda “Elephant” was a good tool.
+It held all my guitars and music gear; it towed my little sailboat; it got good mileage and was pretty comfortable on the long haul.
+It did what I needed it to do and had never let me down.
+That qualified it as a pretty good friend, I suppose.

 So off I went in search of a body shop to do the repairs.
-I found that rates can vary wildly, but they all came in just shy of my mile-high deductible, so if I wanted the work done I was going to pay – out the nose!
-I sought advice from my mechanic-guru and he sent me to a decrepit looking shop in my Berkshire hometown that I’d passed by and ignored for years.
-Known for its restoration of classic British and German sports cars, I’d never even given it a thought – the “Elephant” is neither Limey nor Kraut, nor is it particularly sporty or classic (well, maybe a little, in its own way!).
-It turns out that this visit made my day!
+I found that rates can vary wildly, but they all came in just shy of my mile-high deductible, so if I wanted the work to be done I was going to pay – out the nose!
+I sought advice from my mechanic-guru and he sent me to a decrepit looking shop in my Berkshire hometown.
+I’d passed by and ignored it for years.
+Known for its restoration of classic British and German sports cars, I’d never even given it a thought – the Honda wasn't particularly sporty or classic - well, maybe a little, in its own way!
+It turned out that this visit made my day!

-He opened a creaking door and in we went to a cavernous room whose great size was not at all evident from the outside.
-Parked inside was an assortment of automotive gems, many in nearly road-ready condition, awaiting their final touches - an interior carpet here, “correct wheels” there, “needs a fuel pump in that one”, “just finished the leather seats in this”, and on and on.
+He opened a creaking wooden door and in we went to a cavernous room whose great size was not at all evident from the outside.
+Parked inside was an assortment of automotive gems, many in nearly road-ready condition, awaiting their final touches: an interior carpet here, “correct wheels” there, “needs a fuel pump in that one”, “just finished the leather seats in this beaut”, and on and on.
 A shiny, jet-black ’62 Corvette convertible was neighborly with a British Racing Green, mid-60s Austin-Healey 3000.
 A glistening white ’59 Triumph TR-3 casually faced a champagne-colored ’63 Chevy Malibu as if in conversation.
-A 1940-something Jeep sat stripped to its frame high up on a lift and below that was what appeared to be a Porsche resting under a canvas cover, awaiting new paint.
+A 1940-something WWII Jeep sat stripped to its frame high up on a lift and below that was what appeared to be a classic Porsche, resting under a canvas cover awaiting new paint.
 “There’s more over there, too, but let’s get you those numbers.”

 Al was a GUITAR FREAK!

-Al went on, telling me about the guitars that have passed through his life and how he regretted letting many of them go.
+He looks up and continued to tell me about the guitars that have passed through his life and how he regretted letting many of them go.
 “I had a beautiful ’63 Gibson Hummingbird...surely you know what that guitar is?"
 I did.
 "Sold it to some local guy, a collector.
 You know, sometimes a man needs the cash.
 Maybe you seen it?”
 I hadn’t.
 “I had an old 70s Yamaha.
-Bought it from some guy in the 80s cheap.
+Bought it from some guy in the 80s.
+Real cheap it was.
 It was no Hummingbird, but what a sound!
 Played smooth ‘n easy.
 Sold that, too.
 Got another one now, but it ain't as good.”
 The old fellow began to get a bit sad.
-“You know, sometimes those ol’ guitars can be pretty good friends.”
+“You know, sometimes those ol’ guitars can get to be pretty good friends.”

 When I was 16, just like Al, I became infatuated with the guitar.
-I loved the British Invasion bands, the Everly Bros., Dylan.
-And, girls seemed to like the guitar, too!
-My little sister got a plastic Sears & Roebuck guitar for Christmas.
+I loved the British Invasion bands, Dylan and the Greenwich Village folk scene.
+I noticed that girls seemed to like the guitar, too!
+My little sister got a plastic Sears & Roebuck "Wing-Ding" guitar for Christmas.
 She had no interest in it, but I did.
 It had string action on it like a cheese cutter and it made my fingers bleed.
 But I incessantly practiced Dylan’s “Like A Rolling Stone” despite incurring open wounds.

 When I was 17, I won a music competition – playing the trumpet! – and the prize was a $100 gift certificate to a local music store.
 I bought a brand new mahogany/spruce Yamaha FG-15…a real guitar!
 I now could play more than four chords without a blood sacrifice.
-I played that guitar for years, but after joining a few different rock bands and discovering that the Yamaha could not be heard over the din of drums and electric guitars, even if I taped el cheapo Radio shack microphones into it (there were no good acoustic guitar pickups available in those days), I decided to sell it.
+I played that guitar for years, but after joining a few different rock bands and discovering that the Yamaha could not be heard over the din of drums and electric guitars, even if I taped an el cheapo Radio Shack microphone into it, I decided to sell it.
 I found no buyers, but there was a guy in my college class who had a pre-CBS Fender BandMaster amplifier he no longer wanted and was willing to trade for my Yamaha.
 I did the deal.
 Now I had an amp, but no guitar.
-(I still have the BandMaster head, but sold the speakers long ago - wish I had 'em!).
-I fantasized whether somehow my old Yamaha had wound up in Al’s hands.
-You know, I still wouldn’t mind getting my hands back on that old plastic Sears ax today - I think my calluses could handle it!
+I still have the BandMaster head, but sold the speakers long ago - wish I still had 'em!

 Enter another friend who I never should have chosen to let go.
-Having lined up some seedy bar gigs in my new band, Max Creek, but not having a decent guitar (the sunburst Aria electric didn't cut it, either), I was in dire straits - until I noticed an ad pinned to the bulletin board in my college student union: “For Sale.
+Having lined up some seedy bar gigs in my new band, Max Creek, but not having a decent guitar.
+A late 60s sunburst Aria electric didn't have the sound I was looking for, either.
+Then I noticed an ad pinned to the bulletin board in my college student union: “For Sale.
 1963 Gibson J-160E.
 Like new. $200”.
 Holy moly, this was the same acoustic/electric guitar the friggin’ Beatles were playing!!
 I borrowed the money and got the guitar.
 I played it for a few years, but I never really liked its acoustic sound (sort of dull) and its harsh, amplified tone fed back easily at rock ‘n roll volume.
 I needed something that could crank it out.
-So I sold it for $150.
+Like a dummy I sold it for $150.
 It’s worth way more than that now!

 And again the D-44 was called back on the front line for active duty.

 I have a lot of other guitar friends with whom I fraternize regularly now.
-I try to live up to my dad's advice to "get the best you can and take care of them".
-I’ve learned too that like people-type friends, no one guitar is going to meet all my needs, wants and desires.
+I try to live up to my dad's advice to "get the best tool you can afford and take care of them".
+I’ve learned, too, that like people-type friends, no one guitar is going to meet all my needs, wants and desires.
 Each, like the people in my life, has their strengths and weaknesses, assets and detriments, pleasures and pains.
 Each has its own voice and helps me to tell stories in its own way.
-And true to the words of Coster's song, it is sad that sometimes we must choose the friends we keep and the friends we lose.
+And true to the words of Coster's song, it is sad that sometimes we gotta choose the friends we must pick and the friends we must lose.
 I try to think about this more deeply now when faced with this choice.
 Maybe there will be fewer regrets?

 Al wants me to come back to the shop and bring my guitar so we can pick a little.
 I think I will.
 Oh, yeah.
 I got the 'numbers' - several hundred less than the competition.
 Do you suppose I got the "Picker's Price"?